amankapoor/logrus-wrapper/README.md

 PS: The code which I changed refers to commit #61f87aac8082fa8c3c5655c7608d7478d46ac2ad.

 #### Feature 1
 This is an improvement for github.com/prometheus/common/log package where it lets you write logs to a file.
-Existing NewLogger function looks like
+Existing NewLogger function looked like

 ````
 func NewLogger(w io.Writer) Logger {